ahmed27037/Ecommerce-Website/README.md

 (    Coming soon: the ability to post and update your item on the website itself instead of post man   )

-This Repo has only 1 commit because I deleted it and published it again as it had sensitive information
+### steps to copy this on your own machine

-Also the PORT and the Mongodb Uri are empty so you just have to make a .env file in the backend with the vairables MONGODB_URI = and PORT = and set the PORT to 4000 and the MONGODB_URI to whatever your database is and then just follow the schema for the mongodb databse as shown in the models folder in mongooseModels.js in the backend make sure your database or collection is in this format:
+make a .env file in the backend with the vairables MONGODB_URI = and PORT =

+set the PORT to 4000 and the MONGODB_URI to whatever your database is and then just follow the schema for the mongodb databse as shown in the models folder in mongooseModels.js in the backend

+Make sure your database or collection is in this format:
 [
   name: {
     type: String,